 Visit the San Antonio Zoo, Sunken Gardens, and Ride the Eagle Train in One Morning or Afternoon

 The San Antonio Zoo, though perhaps not as large and famous as some others in the country, is well worth a visit.
-It's open from 9-5 daily, every single day of the year (although zoo members can get a head start at 7:30 a.m.).
+It's open from 9 to 5 daily, every single day of the year (although zoo members can get a head start at 7:30 a.m.).
 The zoo has free parking, just a few yards away from the front gate, and excellently designed and maintained exhibits.

-Regular Zoo admission is $12 for adults and $9.50 for children 3-11 years old, with free admission for children younger than that and discounts for various special age groups or populations.
+Regular Zoo admission is $12 for adults and $9.50 for children 3 to 11 years old, with free admission for children younger than that and discounts for various special age groups or populations.
 Some special features, such as the butterfly exhibit, have a small extra charge.

 The Sunken Garden and the Eagle Train